Dipankar-Medhi/diabetes_prediction/README.md

 - Outcome - Class variable (0 or 1) 268 of 768 are 1, the others are 0

 ### Source
-The original dataset is available at UCI Machine Learning Repository and can be downloaded from this address: [dataset]
+The original dataset is available at UCI Machine Learning Repository

 ### EDA
 #### Correlation Matrix